Twino Review 2023: Struggling P2P Lending Flagship Platform?

 If these requirements are met, registration on Twino can be completed in just a few steps.

-• Provide financial information: Planned investment amount, state citizenship, country of residence, tax residence, etc.
+- Provide Financial Information: Planned investment amount, state citizenship, country of residence, tax residence, etc.

-• Upload documents: Copy of identity card, proof of residence
+- Upload Documents: Copy of identity card, proof of residence

 Also legal entities have the opportunity to sign-up on Twino, but only if the business is located in Latvia.

 If you sign-up on Twino via this Link, you will receive a starting bonus of €20.
-To get the bonus, you must also invest at least €500 in the first 30 days after registration.
+To get the bonus, you must also invest at least €100 in the first 30 days after registration.

 Investing on Twino